authelia/doks/content/en/configuration/second-factor/time-based-one-time-password.md

 toc: true
 ---

-Authelia uses time-based one-time passwords as the OTP method.
 You have the option to tune the settings of the TOTP generation, and you can see a full example of TOTP configuration below, as well as sections describing them.

+Keep in mind the default settings are chosen for compatibility.
+Many applications do not support digits other than 6, and many only support SHA1.

 ## Configuration

 ```yaml
 totp:
   disable: false